Condition

 Nonetheless, your doctor may use a range of examinations and laboratory tests to determine the source of your pain.
 If RA is suspected, you may be referred to a rheumatologist to confirm the diagnosis.
 Below, we’ll look at the most commonly used tests in more detail.

-C-reactive protein (CRP): CRP is produced by the liver in response to inflammation.
-Elevated CRP levels indicate high inflammation, typical in RA.
-CRP levels are also used to assess the extent of inflammation and monitor the effectiveness of RA treatments.
+• C-reactive protein (CRP): A protein produced by the liver in response to inflammation.
+Elevated levels indicate significant inflammation and help monitor treatment effectiveness.

 These tests, alongside ultrasound scans and more specific laboratory tests, can be used as stand-alone diagnostic tools or in combination with other methods to determine the presence of RA.